STAT547-UBC-2019-20/group_13/README.md

 ## Milestone 6

-Please click this [link](https://github.com/STAT547-UBC-2019-20/group_13/blob/master/src/app.R) to view the Rscript for our final dashboard app!
+Please click this [link](https://github.com/STAT547-UBC-2019-20/group_13/blob/master/app.R) to view the Rscript for our final dashboard app and [here](https://farrac-milestone6.herokuapp.com/) for its deployment on heroku!